prasoonmitra/cybersecurity-labs/README.md

 Hi, I'm Prasoon

-I'm a rising second-year Computer Engineering student at Georgia Tech interested in the integration of hardware design and security.
+I'm a rising second-year Computer Engineering student at Georgia Tech with a strong interest in cybersecurity.
+I am motivated to protect data from cyber criminals in order to help businesses achieve their goals.

+I value learning modern technologies such as the use of Artifical Intelligence to defend against advanced cyber attacks.

 Connect with Me